9 Best Things To Do in Saba: Gin & Tonics to Turtles

 Gin & tonic at Chez Bubba in Saba

-When I booked our hotel, the Queen’s Garden Resort, I had heard a lot about their famous bartender, Duco.
-He was known for his extensive gin collection and could make a fantastic gin & tonic.
+When we booked Queen’s Garden Resort, I had my eye on their famous bartender, Duco, known for his serious gin collection and properly made gin and tonics.

 07- Sip on Some Saba Spice